graphile-contrib/postgraphile-plugin-connection-filter/README.md

 ```

 When `false`, passing `null` as a field value will throw an error.
-When `true`, passing `null` as a field value is equivalent to omitting the field.
+When `true`, a `null` field value does not add a condition.
+If that leaves a supplied `and` or `or` expression with no conditions, its standard Boolean identity applies: `and` is true and `or` is false.
+A `not` with no remaining condition is omitted.
+A `null` passed directly as a logical operator value also omits that operator.

 #### connectionFilterAllowEmptyObjectInput